vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

 - [Vincent Emonet](https://vemonet.github.io/) on "The [Knowledge Collaboratory](https://collaboratory.semanticscience.org/annotate) – When [Nanodash](https://nanodash.knowledgepixels.com/) Is Not Enough" (Demo)
-- All on "What you've always wanted to ask the nanopublication community, and actually you're not shy, but it was never the right moment, but now it is, so you do it."
+- All on "What You've Always Wanted to ask the Nanopublication Community, and Actually You're not shy, but it was Never the Right Moment, but now it is, so you do it."
 (Q&A)